sg-s/movie-analyser/README.md

 - `computeMedianFrame` computes the median frame over some interval.
 Very useful in removing static backgrounds.
 - `createGUI` makes the GUI
-- `testReadSpeed` determines the time to read a hundred frames.
-If this is very slow, you're not going to have a good time
+- `testReadSpeed` determines how many frames it can read in 2s.
+If this is very slow, you're not going to have a good time.
+See below for how to get very fast read speeds using `savefast`
 - `nextFrame` step to the next frame (and run `operateOnFrame`)
 - `operateOnFrame` perform some operations on the current frame.  `movieAnalyser` reads the current frame from disk and loads it to `m.current_raw_frame` for you.
 - `prevFrame` step to the previous frame (and run `operateOnFrame`)